 Yankees vs Mariners Odds, Spread, and Total

-Following a two-homer night from Trent Grisham, the New York Yankees (24–17) and Seattle Mariners (22–18) continue their three-game series tonight at T-Mobile Park, with first pitch scheduled for 9:40…
+Following last night’s 11th-inning loss, the New York Yankees (24-18) and Seattle Mariners (23-18) will meet one more time this afternoon to decide their three-game set at T-Mobile Park.
+First pitch is…

-Following a two-homer night from Trent Grisham, the New York Yankees (24–17) and Seattle Mariners (22–18) continue their three-game series tonight at T-Mobile Park, with first pitch scheduled for 9:40 p.m.
+Following last night's 11th-inning loss, the New York Yankees (24-18) and Seattle Mariners (23-18) will meet one more time this afternoon to decide their three-game set at T-Mobile Park.
+First pitch is scheduled for 4:10 p.m.
 EST.

-The Yankees took the opener yesterday with an 11–5 victory, featuring a six-run fifth inning but perhaps losing Oswaldo Cabrera for extended time.
-The third baseman left the field in an ambulance after seemingly injuring his left leg on an awkward-looking slide in the ninth inning.
+New York opened the series with an 11–5 win on Monday, powered by two home runs from Trent Grisham and a five-run eighth inning.
+But the offense went cold yesterday, managing just one run on five hits in a 2–1 loss.
+The Mariners walked it off in the 11th inning on J.P.
+Crawford's RBI single.

-Seattle will start right-hander Bryan Woo (4–1, 3.25 ERA) tonight.
-Woo has struck out 44 batters in 44.1 innings but gave up five runs in his last start against the Athletics.
+The Yankees will give the ball to Will Warren (2-2, 4.75 ERA).
+The rookie right-hander has 41 strikeouts over 36 innings and gave up just one run over 7.1 innings in his last start.
+Seattle will counter with Luis Castillo (3-3, 3.95 ERA), who has yet to find his consistency this season.
+The veteran right-hander gave up five runs in five innings in his last start.

 Spread